babelsociety/website/content/blog/beyond-market-economy/index.md

 # What is Market Economy?

-A Market Economy is a category of economic models where products are distributed through markets.
+A Market Economy is an economic model centered around markets.

-A market is composed by priced products, buyers and sellers.
+The components of a market are: prices, products, buyers and sellers.

 For sake of simplicity, we define "price" as the monetary value accepted in exchange for a product.